Strand of Oaks

-Strand of Oaks is the rock project by songwriter and producer Timothy Showalter.
-Originally from Indiana, he currently resides in Austin.
+Strand of Oaks is the rock project by songwriter and producer Timothy Showalter (born July 20, 1982).
+Originally from Indiana, he currently resides in Austin, Texas.
 His music has been classified as rock and folk, as well as folk rock.

-Showalter has released seven studio albums—Leave Ruin (2009), Pope Killdragon (2010), Dark Shores (2012), Heal (2014), Hard Love (2017), Eraserland (2019) and In Heaven (2021).
+Showalter has released eight studio albums—Leave Ruin (2009), Pope Killdragon (2010), Dark Shores (2012), Heal (2014), Hard Love (2017), Eraserland (2019), In Heaven (2021) and Miracle Focus (2024).

 Early life

 Showalter was born in Goshen, Indiana.
 In middle school, he took an interest in organized sports and wanted to become a basketball player.
 Showalter's athletic career ended early because he developed juvenile rheumatoid arthritis; he took an interest in music and began to pursue a career in teaching instead.
 After high school, Showalter moved from Indiana to Pennsylvania.

+Career

 While Showalter was on tour, his wife had an affair.
-Escaping his detrimental relationship, he moved back to Wilkes-Barre, Pennsylvania in 2003.
-A couple of months later, he came home to find his house burned down.
+He moved back to Wilkes-Barre, Pennsylvania, in 2003.
+Months later, he came home to find his house burned down.
 Showalter spent his nights in hotels and on park benches with a borrowed guitar while working at an orthodox Jewish day school.
-Despite the turmoil, he was able to find inspiration to continue writing music that would later be released.
+During this time, he continued writing music that would later be released.

-Career